 - Being teased or bullied

 Eating Disorders and Substance Abuse

-According to the National Eating Disorders Association (NEDA), up to 50 percent of individuals with eating disorders abused alcohol or illegal substances, a rate that’s five times higher than the general population.
-Additionally, up to 35 percent of people with substance use disorders also had an eating disorder, this rate is 11 times higher greater than the general population.
+As with other mental health disorders, eating disorders and addictions frequently co-occur.
+According to NEDA, up to 50 percent of individuals with eating disorders abuse alcohol or illegal substances, a rate that’s five times higher than drug addiction rates in the general population.
+Additionally, up to 35 percent of people with substance use disorders also had an eating disorder.

 Diagnosing an Eating Disorder

-These professionals will also probably interview the patient and ask them about experience with exercise, current eating habits, and their views on their weight and body image.
-The criteria professionals most use to diagnose an eating disorder is the DSM-5.
+Regardless of the type of professional diagnosing the eating disorder, it is common to interview the patient and ask about experience with exercise, current eating habits and their views on their weight and body image.

 Treatment for Eating Disorders

 If you or someone you know struggles with a substance use disorder and an eating disorder, help can’t wait.
-At The Recovery Village, we treat alcohol and substance addiction as well as co-occurring disorders, like eating disorders.
-Call or speak with our representatives about enrolling in treatment for addiction and co-occurring disorders and start on the path to long-term recovery.
+At The Recovery Village, we treat substance use disorders as well as co-occurring disorders, including eating disorders.
+Call or speak with our representatives about enrolling in treatment start on the path to long-term recovery.

 Mischoulon, D., et. al. “Depression and Eating Disorders: Treatment and Course.
 Journal of Affective Disorders.”
 Published 2011.
 Accessed January 2019.